zengjixiang/jina/docs/get-started/install/apple-silicon-m1-m2.md

 # On Apple Silicon

-If you own a macOS device with an Apple Silicon M1/M2 chip, you can run Jina **natively** on it (instead of running under Rosetta) and enjoy up to 10x faster performance.
-This chapter summarizes how to install Jina.
+If you own a macOS device with an Apple Silicon M1/M2 chip, you can run Jina-serve **natively** on it (instead of running under Rosetta) and enjoy up to 10x faster performance.
+This chapter summarizes how to install Jina-serve.

 ## Check terminal and device